bitfield/script/README.md

 // Output: stat doesntexist.txt: no such file or directory
 ```

-This can be used to create pipes which take some action only if a certain file exists:
+This can be used to create pipes that take some action only if a certain file exists:

 ```go
 script.IfExists("/foo/bar").Exec("/usr/bin/yada")